 The prizes are designed to reward the winning pupils for all their hard work.
-The overall national winner(s) will win vouchers as well as other fantastic prizes.
+The overall national winner(s) will win vouchers as well as other fantastic prizes, such as being featured in our new online gallery.
 Whether pupils enter individually or as a pair, each of them will receive a prize if their entry is chosen.

-- Overall national winner(s) will receive Amazon vouchers worth £50 and a prize for their class. - Nine regional winners will each receive an Amazon voucher worth £25. - ★ Highly commended certificates will also be awarded
+- Overall national winner(s) will see their entry displayed publicly, receive Amazon vouchers worth £50, a goody bag, a prize for their class and more! - Regional winners will each receive an Amazon voucher worth £25 and a goody bag. - ★ Highly commended certificates will also be awarded, and a winner will be chosen for each school. - ★ The first 20 schools to send in 25+ entries will get a careers book for their library and a mention on our website.